iamprovidence/Artificial_Intelligence/Genetic Algorithms/README.md

 Genetic algorithms are commonly used to generate high-quality solutions to optimization and search problems by relying on bio-inspired operators such as *mutation*, *crossover* and *selection*.

 ## Steps
+Basically, all process can be described as selecting better solution from better solution.
 <p align="center">
   <img src="https://www.researchgate.net/profile/John_Geraghty2/publication/236179246/figure/fig1/AS:299498850013187@1448417498772/Genetic-algorithm-procedure-for-TSP.png">
 </p>